Coordinate Waste Contracts to Maximize Waste Program Performance

 Triple Bottom Line Benefits

-- Cost Savings: In order to maximize resources, facilities should target at least 20% of its waste stream.
+- Cost benefits: In order to maximize resources, facilities should target at least 20% of its waste stream.
 Identifying sources of unopened and unused supplies going into the waste stream is a good place to start reducing waste.
 By setting up a process for waste management systems offers opportunities for cost saving and the investments required are typically minimal.

 - Attach your company’s environmental or sustainability statement or policy that establishes a commitment to environmentally preferable purchasing and sustainability as a pre-requisite in your operations.